Christian mysticism: Catharsis (purification)

 Purification constitutes a turning away from all that is unclean and unwholesome.
 This is a purification of mind and body.
-As preparation for theoria, however, the concept of purification in this three-part scheme refers most importantly to the purification of consciousness (nous), the faculty of discernment and knowledge (wisdom), whose awakening is essential to coming out of the state of delusion that is characteristic of the worldly-minded.
-After the nous has been cleansed, the faculty of wisdom may then begin to operate more consistently.
+As preparation for theoria, however, the concept of purification in this three-part scheme refers most importantly to the purification of nous.
 With a purified nous, clear vision and understanding become possible, making one fit for contemplative prayer.
+After the nous has been cleansed, the faculty of discernment and knowledge (wisdom), whose awakening is essential to coming out of the state of delusion that is characteristic of the worldly-minded, may then begin to operate more consistently.

 In the Eastern Orthodox ascetic tradition called hesychasm, humility, as a saintly attribute, is called holy wisdom or Sophia.
 Humility is the most critical component to humanity's salvation.
 (Note: There was an anchorite (hermit) who was able to banish demons; and he asked them: Hermit: What make you go away?
 Is it fasting?
 The demons: We do not eat or drink.
 Hermit: Is it vigils?
 The demons: We do not sleep.
 Hermit: Is it separation from the world?
 The demons: We live in the deserts.
 Hermit: What power sends you away then?
 The demons: Nothing can overcome us, but only humility.
 Do you see how humility is victorious over the demons?)
 Following Christ's instruction to "go into your room or closet and shut the door and pray to your father who is in secret" (Matthew 6:6), the hesychast withdraws into solitude in order that he or she may enter into a deeper state of contemplative stillness.
 By means of this stillness, the mind is calmed, and the ability to see reality is enhanced.
 The practitioner seeks to attain what the apostle Paul called 'unceasing prayer'.